Syntax and semantics¶

 decomposition) forms the central structure of an ESL specification.
 All ESL statements

 are placed within the component tree.
-For example, shows a world
+For example, shows a world containing a single

-, i.e., it does not contain any child components (yet).
+is empty, i.e., it does not contain any child components (yet).

 world